A How-To Guide

 Also, refinancing can require you to pay mortgage insurance.
 This additional cost may make the home equity loan or HELOC the better option.

-Reverse mortgage: If you are a senior citizen, consider a reverse mortgage.
+Reverse mortgage: If you are a older individual, consider a reverse mortgage.
 These are loans that allow you to borrow back the equity in your principal residence.
 You must be 62 years of age to qualify for a reverse mortgage.
 The amount you can borrow depends upon your age, the value of your home and current interest rate.
 There is no credit or income requirement.
 There are no monthly payments to make and the loan does not have to be paid back until you sell your home, die or move out for a period of one year or more.
 Payout from a reverse mortgage can be provided in a lump sum, a line of credit or a monthly payment.
 With the line of credit option, you do not have to pay interest on money that you have not withdrawn.
 In fact, your line of credit will continue to earn interest while it is waiting to be used.
 (See the reverse mortgage calculator at aarp.org/revmort/.)
 Be sure to learn all of the details of a reverse mortgage before deciding this is right for you.

 Loans against your whole life insurance policy: Whole life insurance policies accumulate cash values.
 Some of the money you pay into your whole life policy accumulates as a guaranteed cash value.
 If you choose to surrender the policy, these guaranteed cash values would be available to you.
 Or, as long as the policy is in force, you may borrow against them as a policy loan at the current policy loan interest rate.